palesun/palesun/README.md

 ## I'm Leandra 👋🏾

 - ❤️ All things Java
-- 🌱 I’m currently learning Python, SQL & Spring Boot
+- 🌱 I’m currently learning Python and SQL

 <!--
 **palesun/palesun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.